schibsted/spid-tech-docs/resources/articles/selfservice/client-teaser-documentation.md

 into HTML together with the CSS and some extra JavaScript that is required for cross-origin iframes to work.

 The HTML-page will then be uploaded to our CDN (Content Delivery Network) in order for us to serve your users in the most efficient way.
 Each upload will be an unique file so each change should be seen immediately after the upload is complete and served at the very next request.
+When starting the login/signup flow, the teaser will be loaded inside an iframe element.

 You may have more than one teasers running at the same time, but only one can be default one.
 You can choose which teaser should be shown to user using `teaser` parameter.
-This parameter takes values from "*Teaser slug*" input field.
+This parameter takes values from *"Teaser slug"* input field.

 # Each input field explained

 ## Teaser description

 The description field is a short text to explain what the teaser is about.
-Given the campaign example above, a good description could be “*Shows our special campaign prices for campaign y*”.
+Given the campaign example above, a good description could be *“Shows our special campaign prices for campaign y”*.

 The description is shown in the summary of all your client teasers.